No one likes to think about how difficult life could be if they were sick and unable to manage their affairs.

 (1).
 The time it takes to get the Letters of Conservatorship granted is approximately three months.
 What will happen to your house or your car if no one can pay your bills for three months?

 (2).
 Fees.
 Depending on your amount of assets, the person applying may need to qualify for, pay for, and issue a bond to the court.
-Not the mention that the cost of the petition is nearly six-hundred dollars ($600.00) without accounting for legal fees if you hire an attorney to assist you.
+Not to mention that the cost of the petition is nearly six-hundred dollars ($600.00) without accounting for legal fees if you hire an attorney to assist you.

 (3).
 Supervision and reporting.
 This is not an end all-be all.
 Your conservator must report to the court upon their appointment and every single year until the conservatorship is over.